-This mainboard automatically determines the CPU clock frequency and system bus frequency for the processor.
-You may be able to change these settings by making changes to jumpers on the mainboard, or changing the settings in the system Setup Utility.
+This mainboard does not automatically determine the front side bus (FSB) frequency for the processor.
+You may need to change the setting by making changes to jumper (JP4) on the mainboard, or changing the settings in the system Setup Utility.
 We strongly recommend that you do not overclock processors or other components to run faster than their rated speed.